 The guide notes that passports must be valid for the duration of the stay, but for a few countries an additional six months of validity is needed.
 It also states that a visa is required except for some exempted visitors, including those enrolled in the Visa Waiver Program (VWP).

 The Visa Waiver Program (VWP).
-This program allows citizens of 38 countries to bypass the need for a visa when travelling on a signatory car- rier after having been approved by the Electronic System for Travel Authorization (ESTA).
+This program allows citizens of 38 countries to bypass the need for a visa when traveling on a signatory car rier after having been approved by the Electronic System for Travel Authorization (ESTA).

 More about this: Visa Waiver Program (VWP).